Dean-Jansen/Database-Maintenance-Project/README.md

 # Database Maintenance Project

-Welcome to my Database Maintenance Project repository!
-In this project, I showcase my skills by creating a complex and creative SQL script for performing various database maintenance tasks.
-The script includes operations such as archiving old data, reorganizing indexes, updating statistics, and more.
+Welcome to my SQL Scripts Repository for Database Maintenance!
+In this collection, I showcase various SQL scripts I've used for performing essential database maintenance tasks.
+These scripts include operations like archiving old data, reorganizing indexes, updating statistics, and other optimization techniques that help ensure the smooth performance of a database.

 ## Table of Contents
 - [Overview](#overview)